In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 “The most difficult task in navigating the dark night of the soul, and in becoming effective grievers in general, is fully surrendering to our grief.
 I call this surrender bottoming out.
 Bottoming out occurs when we finally stop struggling against our painful feelings and let them wash over us.”
 1

-If you are struggling with grief I invite you into a more open and honest journey of what this transition may teach you.
-I’ve made a list of tools here:
+If you are in the process of grieving, I invite you into a more open and honest journey of what this transition may teach you.
+For more education additional grieving tools, I made a list here:

-An experience that I have had the last six weeks is to witness the other side of grieving.
-To comfort another with the feelings of depression during their loss.
+An experience that I have had the last six weeks is to witness another during their period of grieving.

 My wish, for years is that I could share some of my pain with my siblings, but their perspective on how we were raised was different then mine.